Using Accommodation for Students Safely

 Accommodation for Students has been around since 2000 and during this time we have helped millions of students find a place to live.
 Because our website is so successful we do occasionally find that some people who are not genuine landlords create fake adverts to try and encourage students send them money.
 This is often known as a ‘scam’ or ‘scamming’.

 Most of the time our admin team spot these adverts and remove them before this can happen, but every now and again they get through.
-To protect yourself here are our top tips for using AFS safely.
+To protect yourself here are our top tips for using Accommodation for Students safely.

 Spotting a fake advert